-As I mentioned, my older daughter is in 4th grade this year, so we were excited to get our Every Kid in a Park pass and try it out to see how it all worked out.
-We headed to the National Park closest to us recently – Mount Rainier National Park – to explore the park together as a family.
+When my daughters were in 4th grade, we were excited to get our Every Kid in a Park pass and try it out to see how it all worked out.
+We headed to the National Park closest to us – Mount Rainier National Park – to explore the park together as a family.
 We were camping nearby at Alder Lake Campground, so we were able to head to Mount Rainier two days in a row for a few hours each time.

 On our visit to Mount Rainier, the weather was foggy & rainy off & on which made seeing the actual mountain more difficult, but that didn’t stop us from having a lot of fun as a family at the park.
 So I wanted to share some tips on how you can enjoy your visit to a National Park in any weather during the off-season.

 1) Stop in at Ranger’s Station to ask about recommended hikes